gatiskevans/gatiskevans/README.md

 ## A Couple of My Projects

 * [Stock Trader App](https://github.com/gatiskevans/stock-trader)
 An app where user can view current US stocks, values and test their skills to gain or lose profit.
+App uses Finnhub API for data.

 * [Products Catalogue](https://github.com/gatiskevans/Product-catalogue)
 A small webpage where user can register, login, add, edit and view registered products.